-With the hiring of a .66 Instructional Aide II and a bilingual MESA program assistant, the Learning Center has been able to shift staff in order to offer tours, orientations, workshops, and additional tutoring support until 8pm Monday through Thursday.
-Additionally, workshops and orientations are provided for 8pm to 10pm classes as requested.
+With the hiring of a .66 instructional aide II and a bilingual MESA program assistant, the learning center has been able to offer tours, orientations, workshops, and tutoring until 8pm Monday through Thursday.
+In addition, workshops and orientations are provided for 8pm to 10pm classes as requested.